-Unless in urgent or high-risk cases, strip searches that involve the exposure of intimate body parts will only take place without an appropriate adult where the pupil explicitly states, in the presence of the appropriate adult, that they do not want the appropriate adult to be present during the search.
-A record will be made of the pupil's decision.
+Except in urgent cases as above, a search of a student may take place without an appropriate adult only if the student explicitly states in the presence of an appropriate adult that they do not want an appropriate adult to be present during the search and the appropriate adult agrees.
+A record should be made of the student's decision and signed by the appropriate adult.
+The presence of more than two people, other than an appropriate adult, shall be permitted only in the most exceptional circumstances.